Nxrix/nxrix.github.io/_projects/kuarx.md

 ## Kuarx

-A Voxel Engine that works on top of ThreeJS and a few other things for my own use
+A Voxel Engine that works on top of ThreeJS with a few other things for my own use

 <img src="./img/misc/screenshots/kuarx-vx6-alpha.png" class="center">